 The primary inputs to the CVI are RMI PDs for individual exchange listed firms.
-The current default prediction system used by RMI is based on the forward-intensity model of Duan, Sun and Wang (2012)2 that effectively links the default/survival of a firm over various periods to several common macro risk factors and firm-specific attributes.
+The current default prediction system used by RMI is based on the forward-intensity model of Duan, Sun and Wang (2012)3 that effectively links the default/survival of a firm over various periods to several common macro risk factors and firm-specific attributes.
 This system is expected to organically evolve to reflect the contributions by the research community in a "selective Wikipedia" fashion.
 The details on the model calibration and the PD computation are explained in the CRI Technical Report available at http://rmicri.org.
 The specific PDs used for the CVIs are the one-year ahead default prediction.
 The official start date for the CVIs is the first trading day of July 2012.
-Back-calculated historical series using end of month data are provided for comparison purposes, except for the S&P 500 which is constructed using daily values.
+At the launch of the CVI in July 2012, back-calculated historical series using end of month data were provided for comparison purposes, except for the S&P 500 which was constructed using daily values.
+From January 2013, we have updated all back-calculated historical series with daily values.
+More details are discussed in Appendix B.

-In the following, the details for the construction of the three types of CVI: CVI{vw}, CVI{ew} and CVI{tail} are given.
+In the following, the details for the construction of the three types of CVI: CVI{vw} , CVI{ew} and CVI{tail} are given.
 The remaining sections of this part describe criteria for the inclusion of firms and specify how the CVI values will be reported.